-- they have been in direct contact with someone who has been diagnosed with COVID-19, and/or - they have been in regular contact with someone (partner, friend or family member) who has been in a hotspot, overseas recently, has been in contact with a case or who is showing signs of illness. - if the business is notified of a confirmed case of COVID-19, risk mitigation measures will be actioned as appropriate following Queensland Health advice. - if a staff member has been tested for COVID-19 and is awaiting test results, they are instructed not to attend the business until they have been confirmed as having a negative result.
+- they have been in direct contact with someone who has been diagnosed with COVID-19, and/or - they have been in regular contact with someone (partner, friend or family member) who has been in a Queensland declared COVID-19 hotspot or to a Queensland declared Interstate Exposure Venue, overseas recently, has been in contact with a case or who is showing signs of illness. - if the business is notified of a confirmed case of COVID-19, risk mitigation measures will be actioned as appropriate following Queensland Health advice. - if a staff member has been tested for COVID-19 and is awaiting test results, they are instructed not to attend the business until they have been confirmed as having a negative result.
 In the interim period, they must self-isolate, but may work from home in circumstances that allow.